Q. Does the GSI Corti automatically start testing when the probe seal is obtained?

 Q. Can the Corti be used in an environment with background noise?

 A. It is ideal to use the Corti in a quiet environment.
 For noisier environments, the Corti’s unique patented Adaptive Artifact Rejection Algorithm optimizes responses in variable noise.
 Every sample is categorized and sorted as the data is collected.
-This method allows data to be collected successfully in higher noise environments, reducing false referrals.
+This method allows data to be collected successfully in higher noise environments, reducing false referrals and the need for additional screening.

 Q. What is the battery life of the Corti?

 A. The battery life is 20 hours of continuous power “on” time.
 The charge time for a fully depleted battery is four hours.
-For convenience, the optional cradle will charge the unit battery whenever the unit is placed in it.
+For convenience, the optional cradle will charge the instrument whenever the unit is placed in it.